strawlab/drosophila_eye_map/README.txt

 History
 =======

-These programs and files have been extraced from Andrew Straw's "fsee" `software package`_ for simulating the visual world of Drosophila described in Dickson, Straw, and Dickinson (2008) [#Dickson]_.
+These programs and files have been extracted from Andrew Straw's "fsee" `software package`_ for simulating the visual world of Drosophila described in Dickson, Straw, and Dickinson (2008) [#Dickson]_.
 At the 2nd International Conference on Invertebrate Vision in Sweden,